-Students taking the Test of English as a Foreign Language (TOEFL) examination must have earned a 500 on the written examination, with an equivalent score of 173 on the computerized version or a score of 61 on the internet version in order to be considered for admission.
-International students should note that currently, there are no special services available on campus to remediate language deficiencies in the English language.
+Students taking the Test of English as a Foreign Language (TOEFL) examination must have earned a score of 61 on the internet version in order to be considered for admission.
+International students should note that currently there are no special services available on campus to remediate language deficiencies in the English language.